AndreGPilakis/test-submodule/README.md

 # test-submodule

-This is sampletext changed on Tuesday
+This is some old text